|

 Let others know (inform a family member or friend) where you plan to operate and where you’re going and how long you’re going to be gone.
 A float plan can include the following information: name, address, and phone number of trip leader: name and number of all passengers; boat type; types of communication and signal equipment onboard.

-Make sure more than one person on board is familiar with all aspects of the boat’s handling, and other boating safety tips.
-If the primary navigator is injured or incapacitated in any way, it’s important to make sure someone else can follow the proper boating safety rules to get everyone else back to shore.
+the primary navigator is injured or incapacitated in any way, it’s important to make sure someone else can follow the proper boating safety rules to get everyone else back to shore.

 The skipper should also provide a more intensive briefing to at least one other person who will be going on the voyage or trip regarding the following: